Published 15 Aug 2023

 Organizations that wish to conduct effective waste audits can benefit from these tips:

-- Build a team - It is important to build a collaborative team comprised of staff from key areas of your organization – management, procurement, facilities, building management, and waste management – who can show commitment to the waste audit process.
+It is important to build a collaborative team composed of staff from key areas of your organization – management, procurement, facilities, building management, and waste management – who can show commitment to the waste audit process.

-- Don’t announce the audit date - Plan ahead and decide on a date but the team should commit to keep audit date a secret.
-The auditing team can observe the real waste production of the organization if the audit is unknown to people who may change their behaviour if they know that a waste audit is going to happen.
+Plan ahead and decide on a date but don’t disclose it to the organization.
+The auditing team can observe the real waste production and management situation if the audit date is unknown to members of the organization.
+Disclosing the audit date poses the risk of people only adhering to set waste management standards because they know that a waste audit is going to happen.

-- Prepare to sort waste - Make sure that there’s a proper venue where the sorting of waste can be done on a large plastic sheet and that the sorted items can stay in place and not be blown away.
+Make sure that there’s a proper venue where the sorting of waste can be done on a large plastic sheet and sorted items will stay in place and not be blown away by the wind.
 The team will be physically sorting through waste so they all should be wearing the right PPE to protect from sharp objects and possible exposure to harmful substances.

-Gathering the collected trash and physically sorting through waste as part of the waste audit process already exposes the auditing team and paper-based auditing tools to the risk of possible contamination.
-Using a digital tool like iAuditor can eliminate the need to document using paper-based forms and having to re-enter findings on a computer after completing waste audits.
+Gathering the collected trash and physically sorting through waste as part of the waste audit process exposes the auditing team and their paper-based auditing tools to the risk of possible contamination.
+Using a digital tool like SafetyCulture (formerly iAuditor) eliminates the need to document using paper-based forms and then having to manually re-enter findings on a computer after completing waste audits.